 Price change behavior

-The behavior of a plan price change differs depending on whether you are decreasing or increasing a price:
+If approved, price changes will take effect no sooner than the next billing cycle at the start of the month.
+The behavior of a price change differs depending on whether you are decreasing or increasing a price:

-When a plan price is decreased, the new price goes into effect for all customers with the associated plan as soon as Heroku approves the change.
+When a plan price is decreased, the new price goes into effect for all customers in the next billing cycle at the start of the month.

 Shutting down an add-on